Lapin0t/phd-manuscript/main/02_games.typ

 However they are not available in Coq, the language in which this thesis has been formalized.
-Moreover, in Agda's experimental tradition, while they do work when used in the intended programming patterns, their semantics are still not fully clear #peio[ref multi-clocked guarded TT].
-We will take an entirely different route, building coinduction for ourselves, _inside_ type theory.
+Moreover, in Agda's experimental tradition, while they do work when used in the intended programming patterns, their semantics are still not fully clear #peio[ref multi-clocked guarded TT]

+#guil[I don't think the connection between sized types and guarded recursive types has been worked out].
+We will take an entirely
+different route, building coinduction for ourselves, _inside_ type theory.
 Indeed, as demonstrated by Damien Pous' coq-coinduction library~#mcite(<Pous16>, supplement: [https://github.com/damien-pous/coinduction]),